tum-pbs/pbdl-book/physicalloss.md

 $[x_0,y_0], ...[x_n,y_n]$ for $\mathbf{u}$ with $\mathbf{u}(\mathbf{x})=y$.
 This is typically important, as most practical PDEs we encounter do not have unique solutions unless initial and boundary conditions are specified.
 Hence, if we only consider $R$ we might get solutions with random offset or other undesirable components.
-Hence the supervised sample points help to _pin down_ the solution in certain places.
+The supervised sample points therefore help to _pin down_ the solution in certain places.
 Now our training objective becomes

 $$